 Installing VMware vCenter Server¶

-This chapter covers installing VMware vCenter Server, including:
+This section covers installing VMware vCenter Server, including:

 Installing VCenter Server Appliance